Skip to main content

 There are 146 holy wells recorded in County Mayo in the Archaeological Survey of Ireland.
 Mayo’s holy wells can be found in many locations throughout the county, down boreens, up mountains, in bogs, by the seashore and even in our towns and villages.
 Many of Mayo’s wells are still frequented, with active devotions taking place.
 However, many more wells are now forgotten; both the location and customs lost from living memory.

-The Heritage Office, with funding from the Heritage Council, has commenced a survey of Mayo's holy wells.
-We will be collecting and compiling as much information as we can on Mayo’s holy wells.
-Local knowledge will be very valuable to the project, and we are encouraging people to provide information on their local holy wells.
+The Mayo Heritage Office, with funding from the Heritage Council, has from 2022 to 2024 undertaken a survey of Mayo's holy wells.
+Tamlyn McHugh, Fado Archaeology, has carried out this survey on behalf of Mayo County Council and has collected and compiled information on Mayo’s holy wells.
+Local knowledge has been very valuable to the project, and we are very grateful to all those who have provided information on their local holy wells.

-If you have any queries about the Mayo Holy Well Survey or are part of a Mayo based community group who are considering developing a project to care for the holy well in your area, you can contact Tamlyn on 086 8706529 or email info@fadoarchaeology.com.
+If you have any queries about the Mayo Holy Well Survey, or are part of a Mayo based community group who are considering developing a project to care for the holy well in your area, you can contact Tamlyn on 086 8706529 or email info@fadoarchaeology.com.

 Back to top